Mar 3, 2014

 With 7 Teams already signed up, and the final Registration period quickly coming to a close, NASA and the Ohio/Indiana Planning Team have decided to extend the competition dates to September 10-17, 2014.

-With 7 Teams already signed up, and the final Registration period quickly coming to a close, NASA and the Ohio/Indiana Planning Team have decided to extend the competition dates to September 10-17, 2014.
+With 8 Teams signed up, NASA and the Ohio/Indiana Planning Team have decided to extend the competition dates to September 10-17, 2014.
 Check this site regularly for competition updates, details on logistics for Camp Atterbury, and an new page coming soon to introduce the competitor Teams!

 Welcome to the Unmanned Aircraft Systems Airspace Operations Challenge!
 This competition is a NASA Centennial Challenge Program.
 Competitors in a Phase 1 competition will compete for $500,000 in prizes by demonstrating UAS technology and capabilities that are critical to their integration into the national airspace.
 The Ohio/Indiana UAS Center & Test Complex will host the Phase 1 Competition at Camp Atterbury Range, near Edinburgh, IN.
 Development Projects, Inc. (part of the Dayton Development Coalition) of Dayton, Ohio is managing the competition.